snehpatel263/Spotify-clone/README.md

 # Spotify-clone
-This is  a Spotify clone created by using html and CSS
+This is  a Spotify clone created by using HTMl and CSS.